Episode 7: Breast reconstruction

 - BreastsurgANZ: find a surgeon

 Upfront About Breast Cancer is a production of Breast Cancer Network Australia.
-Our theme music is by Tara Simmons, and this episode was made possible through the Supporting Women In Rural Areas Diagnosed with Breast Cancer program, funded by the Australian Government through Cancer Australia.
+Our theme music is by the late Tara Simmons, and this episode was made possible through the Supporting Women In Rural Areas Diagnosed with Breast Cancer program, funded by the Australian Government through Cancer Australia.

 Kellie Curtain Let's be upfront about breast reconstruction.
 Breast reconstruction surgery recreates the shape of the breast following a single or double mastectomy or surgery where part of the breast has been removed often known as a lumpectomy.
 There are many different options available when it comes to breast reconstruction and much to consider it can seem overwhelming.
 Then of course there's the emotional impact.
 Reconstruction is not just a boob job and it's very normal to feel anxious uncertain even mournful about losing a part of your body.
 In this edition of front we're going to discuss some of the reconstruction options the risks and other issues to help those thinking about reconstruction to make informed decisions.
 Joining us is plastic and reconstructive surgeon Richard Zinn and BCNA Director of Programs and breast cancer survivor.
 Kellie Shewring.
 Welcome to you both.

 Richard Zinn Absolutely.

 Kellie Curtain With the big question.
 What are the options?